 Residents work side-by-side with FOC coaches to identify, make measurable progress towards and achieve their goals through connections to employment services, greater financial health, and household income supports.
 LISC supports trusted community-based organizations to adopt the FOC model and provides them with data-based insights, technical assistance, training and peer-learning groups.

-Financial Opportunity Centers ® (FOCs) are career and personal finance service centers that help low- to moderate-income people focus on the financial bottom line with integrated delivery of employment services, financial coaching and accessing income supports.
+LISC's FOC sites partner with low- to moderate-income community members to focus on their financial bottom line with integrated delivery of employment services, financial coaching and accessing income supports.

-The FOC model involves integrated services delivery of three "core" services:
+The FOC model involves integrated delivery of three "core" services: